Design and create your own insurance mailers and you'll have complete control over your insurance leads generation program.

 Step 3.
 Get an Insurance Mailing List of Prospects

-You will need to acquire a list of prospects for your insurance mailers.
+You will need to acquire a list of prospects.
 There are tons of companies selling prospect lists, but be careful, not all prospects lists are equal.
 Some have more accurate information, like good addresses and other demographics like age and income.

 You will want your mailers sent to the correct person at the correct house.

 Make sure the prospect list company provides you a list that has been scrubbed against the change of address system within the USPS.
 Also make sure the list company also provides you a CASS certification.
 Ask them about that, but most good list companies will provide that whether you ask for it or not.

 You will be using word processing software like Microsoft's Word, so also make sure the list company supplies you a list that comes in excel format so you can sort that list as you like.
 Also you will be using the excel format to address your mailpieces and place a USPS approved bar code for each home.